 During 2018, students from the Wichita State University dance department responded to artists from the community in a collaborative exchange.
 In the clip below, students of Cheyla Clawson-Chandler choreographed duets in response to April Pameticky’s Anatomy of a Sea Star.
 Students discussed the poem with Pameticky, created the duets under strict choreographic boundaries [ex: dancers had to be in contact 80% of the time], and then teach that choreography to their dance partners.

-In the Fall of 2019, students will again collaborate with the poet, the time performing in the
+In the Fall of 2019, students again collaborated with the poet to create a unique audience experience.

 Anatomy of a Sea Star

 A Love Song

 On the nature of the ubiquitous sea star: a defense mechanism against predators, these creatures can regenerate limbs.
 Near the turn of the twentieth century, angry oysterman, fed up at sea stars eating their catch, cut the sea stars in half, tossing the bodies back overboard.
 Ultimately, the sea star population doubled in less than a decade, decimating the oysters in the process.1

 Covered in tiny white spines, members of the phylum echinodermata can excrete their stomach out of their mouths, oozing into partially open clams, digesting the interior, and finally returning to their bodies.2

 1 From National Ocean Service, NOAA

 Two minutes from now he will tell you again about his day.